 A work-based learning experience that enables the student to apply specialized occupational theory, skills and concepts.
 A learning plan is developed by the college and the employer.
-This course requires students to complete a number of hours in an external learning environment.
-Contact the program director for more information.
+This is the Capstone Course for the AAS degree in Early Childhood/ Child Development.

-Prerequisite: Must be in the final semester of the AAS degree, have a GPA of 2.0 or higher, and have approval of program director Type: TECH
+Prerequisite: Must be in final semester of AAS

+degree; must have GPA of 2.0 or higher; and have approval of the program director

-CDEC 2307 Math and Science for Early Childhood 3:3:0
+CDEC 2307 Math and Science for Early Childhood

-An exploration of principles, methods, and materials for teaching children math and science concepts and process skills through discovery and play.
-Prerequisite: None Type: TECH
+Exploration of principles, methods, and materials for teaching children math and science concepts and process skills through discovery and play.

-CDEC 2315 Diverse Cultural/Multilingual 3:3:0 Education
+CDEC 2315 Diverse Cultural / Multilingual

+3:3:0 Education

-An overview of multicultural topics and education.
-Includes relationships with the family and community awareness and sensitivity to diversity, and individual needs of children.
+An overview of diverse cultural and multilingual education including familial relationships, community awareness, diversity, and the needs of each and every child.
 This is an intermediate level elective course used to satisfy requirements for the AAS degree in Early Childhood.

-Prerequisite: Sophomore standing and approval of program director TECH Type:
+Prerequisite: Sophomore standing and approval of

+the program director

-CDEC 2326 Administration of Programs for 3:2:2 Children I (Capstone Course for the Level I Certificate)
+CDEC 2326 Administration of Programs for

+3:2:2 Children I

 Application of management procedures for early care and education programs.
 Includes planning, operating, supervising, and evaluating programs.
 Topics cover philosophy, types of programs, policies, fiscal management, regulations, staffing, evaluation, and communication.
 This course requires students to complete a number of hours in an external learning environment.
 Contact the program director for more information.
+This is the Capstone Course for the Level I Certificate.

+Prerequisite: 15 hours in early childhood education;

-Prerequisite: Must be in the final semester of the Level I Certificate, have a GPA of 2.0 or higher, and have approval of program director TECH
+GPA of 2.0 or higher; and approval of

+the program director

-CDEC 2328 Administration of Programs for Children II 3:2:2
+CDEC 2328 Administration of Programs for

+3:2:2 Children II

-An in-depth study of the skills and techniques in managing early care and education programs, including legal and ethical issues, personnel management, team leadership, conflict resolution, stress building. management advocacy, professionalism, fiscal analysis and planning parent education/partnerships.
-This is an intermediate level elective course used to satisfy requirements for the AAS degree in Early Childhood.
-This course requires students to complete a number of hours in an external learning environment.
-Contact the program director for more information.
+An in-depth study of the skills and techniques in managing early care and education programs, including legal and ethical issues, personnel management, team building, leadership, conflict resolution, stress management, advocacy, professionalism, fiscal analysis, technical applications in programs and planning parent education/partnerships.

-Approval of program director and CDEC Prerequisite: 2326 TECH
+Prerequisite: Approval of program director

-CDEC 2341 The School Age Child
+CDEC 2341 School Age Child

-A study of programs for the school age child (5 to 13 years), including an overview of development, learning environments, materials, and activities and teaching/guidance techniques.
+A study of programs for the school age child, including an overview of development, learning environments, materials, activities and guidance techniques.